JeroenCops/JeroenCops.github.io/README.md

 <h1 align="center">Jeroen Cops</h1>

 <div align="center">
 This is the repository for the source code of my personal website, the source branch contains the source code and the master branch is where the website is hosted from.
-The technologie that this website uses, is listed below this paragraph.
+The technologies that this website uses, is listed below this paragraph.
 </div>

 ### Cobalt